mkazhdan/IsoSurfaceExtraction/README.md

 <DT>[<b>--float</b>]
 <DD> If specified, the input is read in as a list of floating point values.
 Otherwise, the input is assumed to represent (unsigned) char values.

+<DT>[<b>--nonManifold</b>]
+<DD> Although the polygon mesh resulting from Marching-Cubes is manifold, it can be the case that two polygon share two vertices that are not on a polygon edge.
+As a result, the minimal area triangulation could introduce the same edge for the triangulation of both polygons, resulting in a triangle mesh with non-manifold edges.
+By default, the code will introduce an additional vertex (the plane's barycenter) if a non-manifold triangulation can arise, thereby ensuring that the output triangle mesh is manifold.
+Enabling this flag avoids introducing the barycenter, but could result in mesh with non-manifold edges.

 </UL>
 <HR>
 <A HREF="http://www.cs.jhu.edu/~misha">HOME</A>